 You should consider enjoying outdoor activities like skiing, snowshoeing, walking, hiking or visiting markets and fairs in this paradise-like place.
 We would like to share the best things to do on the Sunshine Coast to know what is going on traditionally there.

-1. Festival of Lights
+- Festival of Lights

 Checking out some awesome light displays is a fun way to get into the holiday spirit!
-Usually, this favourite traditional event includes the parade of lights and holiday craft market where kids can make their crafts and take them home.
+Usually, this favourite traditional event includes the parade of lights and holiday craft market where kids can make their crafts and take them home. - The Sunshine Coast Christmas Market and Craft Fairs

 Christmas markets and craft fairs usually happen in late November and December on the Sunshine Coast.
-It is the best way to spend your time and enjoy sweets, treats and treasures.
+It is the best way to spend your time and enjoy sweets, treats and treasures. - Go Hiking

 When on the Sunshine Coast, do as the locals do and get outside!
 Hiking (year-round) is a popular outdoor activity in and around the city, and is a great option to explore some of the natural beauty while getting exercise!